Steback/Little-Engine/README.md

 This project is an experimental game engine with Vulkan render.
 I use it for test ideas and new concepts about game engine development.

 ## Vulkan Game Engine Tutorial
-I init this project following the Brendan Galea's tutorials series [Vulkan Game Engine Tutorial](https://www.youtube.com/c/BrendanGalea/featured) that is a very well tutorial for learn Vulkan and Computer Graphics.
+I started this project following the Brendan Galea tutorials series [Vulkan Game Engine Tutorial](https://www.youtube.com/c/BrendanGalea/featured).
+He explains very well all concepts of each part about setting up a Game Engine with Vulkan.
+Also, he shows nice concepts about things you can do.
+I really recommend his tutorial and considered is the best vulkan tutorial so far.

 ## Third Party
 All the dependencies are installed with [Conan](https://conan.io/) package manager with the [conanfile.txt](conanfile.txt)